Rayaz M. Khan

 • Biography

 Rayaz Khan is a labour and employment lawyer in Hicks Morley’s Toronto office.
-He provides advice and representation to employers and management in both the private and public sectors on a wide range of labour, employment and human rights issues including wrongful dismissal litigation and other issues such as workplace grievance arbitrations, collective bargaining, labour disputes, human rights and accommodation, and employment standards.
-Rayaz has also advised and helped several corporations navigate large-scale restructurings.
+He provides advice and representation to employers and management in both the private and public sectors on a wide range of labour, employment and human rights issues.
+Rayaz’s practice includes wrongful dismissal litigation, grievance arbitrations, labour disputes, and human rights applications as well as helping employers navigate accommodation and employment standards issues.
+He has also advised and assisted several corporations through large-scale restructurings.

-Rayaz has appeared as counsel at the Ontario Superior Court of Justice, including at the Divisional Court, and the Ontario Court of Justice as well as various boards and tribunals including the Human Rights Tribunal of Ontario.
+Rayaz has appeared as counsel at the Ontario Superior Court of Justice, including at the Divisional Court, and the Ontario Court of Justice, the Ontario Court of Appeal and the Federal Court.
+Rayaz has also appeared as counsel in Alberta, British Columbia and Manitoba.
+In addition to advocating in court, Rayaz has represented clients at various boards and tribunals including the Human Rights Tribunal of Ontario.
 He utilizes a practical and solutions-oriented approach to all client matters—both in litigation and in day-to-day advice.

-Rayaz completed the JD program at Osgoode Hall Law School.
 As a lawyer, Rayaz remains actively involved in various law school communities and helps organize and judge various moots throughout Ontario.
-He has been a member of the teaching team for Osgoode’s “Lawyer as Negotiator” course and is a mentor with Western University’s Faculty of Law BIPOC Mentorship Program.
+He has been a member of the teaching team for Osgoode’s “Lawyer as Negotiator” course.

-Outside of his practice, Rayaz enjoys watching and playing sports, spending time with his dog, and woodworking.
+Outside of his practice, Rayaz enjoys watching and playing sports, spending time with his dogs, and woodworking.

 Awards & Recognition